-So what does your tax code mean?
+What does your tax code mean?
 We show the most popular codes to help you calculate your own tax liability and ensure your employer is calculating it correctly for PAYE.

 Here are the most common letters used and the current tax codes used:

-Most of the working population will have a tax code ending in "L" and most will have 647 in front of it giving 1060 L.
+Most of the working population will have a tax code ending in "L" and most will have 1060 in front of it giving 1060 L.

-Every one starts off with their own tax allowances and deductions are made against that allowance for:
+Everyone starts off with their own tax allowances and deductions are made against that allowance for:

 The resulting figure is normally positive.